|

 Sannicandro, Natick's State Representatives David

-Linsky and Alice
+Linsky and Alice Peisch,

-Peisch, and State Senators Karen
+and State Senators Karen

-Spilka and Scott Brown.
-They, and through them, the Metrowest Legislative Caucus
+Brown.
+They, and through them, the

-and other legislators,
+Metrowest Legislative Caucus and other legislators, are helping

-Most of them, and many others, have provided strong
+Most of them, and many others, have provided strong support

-support letters for the transfer of MassPike's full-width
+letters for the transfer of MassPike's full-width

+corridor.
 If you support these projects, let them (and us) know!

 The NBPAC was founded in 1997, recognized by the Natick Selectmen in 1998, and reconfirmed in 2001 with seven voting Members (plus non-voting Associate Members).
 The purpose of the committee is to make Natick more bicycle and pedestrian friendly and to work with Town and regional agencies and local organizations to those ends.
 The committee serves as a facilitator of State and Federal funded improvements for alternate transportation, for recreational trails, and for street crossings and sidewalks in Natick.